Regulation and EASA Charter

 Following the EASA Charter

 We are proud to have signed a Safety Charter with the EASA.
 This Charter has been developed in cooperation with the European Aviation Safety Agency in order to promote the safety of non-commercial General Aviation flights in light aircrafts.
-By signing this Charter Wingly makes the commitment to adhere to its principles, responsabilities and values.
+By signing this Charter, Wingly commits to adhering to its principles, responsibilities and values.

 Pilot Checklist for Wingly passenger handling